 I use it as a wrap-around skirt, a scarf on a cool night’s game drive, or as a blanket for sitting on the grass.
 You could even hang it up in a tree for shade.
 I like this pretty blue Kikoi.

-5. Suitable clothes
+5. Suitable clothing

 - A wide-brimmed hat.
-I’m a bit of a sucker for hats, and am tempted to buy a new one every time I go on holiday, such as this Jaxon & James Cotton Safari Fedora
+I’m a bit of a sucker for hats, and am tempted to buy a new one every time I go on holiday, such as this Jaxon & James Cotton Safari Fedora.

 - Sunglasses.
-That African sun is powerful.
+That African sun is fierce on the eyes.